 FREE as of 2020.

 There’s no entry fee to visit the caves.

 How To Get To Batu Caves From Kuala Lumpur

 The Batu Caves are located just 8 miles (13 km) north of Kuala Lumpur, Malaysia.
-It’s a 20 minute drive.
+It’s a 20 minute drive from the city center.